 The level of luminosity required for different energy reach and purposes may vary.
-The current baseline is to aim for: $\mathcal{L} \approx (\frac{\sqrt{s}}{10 \text{TeV}})^2 \cdot 2 \times 10^{35} \text{cm}^{-2} \text{s}^{-1}$ The muon collider could be implemented in energy stages to limit the cost
+The current baseline is to aim for: $\mathcal{L} \approx (\frac{\sqrt{s}}{10 \text{TeV}})^2 \cdot 2 \times 10^{35} \text{cm}^{-2} \text{s}^{-1}$

 The muon collider could be implemented in energy stages to limit the cost and risk of each stage, while still providing excellent physics.
-The choice of stages will also depend on future findings of the HL-LHC and other relevent colliders.
+The choice of stages will also depend on future findings of the HL-LHC and other relevant colliders.

-To get starget, first considerations yielded the following tentative conclusions that will be reviewed as the work progresses:
+To get started, first considerations yielded the following tentative conclusions that will be reviewed as the work progresses:

-- The design effort should focus on an initial energy stage at 3 TeV with a luminosity of $1.8 \times 10^{34}$ cm-2s-1.
+- The design effort should focus on an initial energy stage at 3 TeV with a luminosity of 1.8×10^{34} cm-2s-1.
 This matches the maximum energy of CLIC and is a good point to compare the merits of the approaches.
-This energy also appears consistent with the use of the LHC tunnel for the muon accelerator, the optimum collider ring circumference would be smaller. - A second stage will be explored at higher energies, i.e. tentatively 14 TeV with a luminosity of $4 \times 10^{35}$ cm-2s-1 where the discovery potential superseedes any other future collider evaluated at the moment. - A dedicated design effort for a muon collider at lower energies (below 3 TeV) is feasible, but requires dedicated additional studies.
+This energy also appears consistent with the use of the LHC tunnel for the muon accelerator, the optimum collider ring circumference would be smaller. - A second stage will be explored at higher energies, i.e. tentatively 14 TeV with a luminosity of 4×10^{35} cm-2s-1 where the discovery potential supersedes any other future collider evaluated at the moment. - A dedicated design effort for a muon collider at lower energies (below 3 TeV) is feasible, but requires dedicated additional studies.
 Currently, no studies are foreseen but this will have to be reviewed as the progress and choices of other projects become clearer.